via Federigo Stibbert 26 - 50134 Firenze

 Closed: Thursdays, January 1st, Easter, May 1st, August 15th, December 25th.

-It is possible to book a tour guided by museum staff for maximum 25 people.
+It is additionally possible to book, upon request by email, a tour guided by museum staff for maximum 25 people.
 Guided tour allows the visit of all the accessible sections and lasts maximum 2 hours.
 Guided tours are available in English or Italian with 15 days advance notice, and in French with 30 days advance notice.

 Reservations must be submitted at least 1 business day before the visit for single visitors.
 Guided tours are confirmed according to availability.